 By Khaled Diab

-As the fog of war distort people's vision and compassion, can Israeli and Palestinian reject the strategy of violence offered by their leaderships?
+As the fog of war in Gaza distort people's vision and compassion, can Israeli and Palestinian reject the strategy of violence offered by their leaderships?

 Wednesday 21 November 2012

 Just days before the current escalation in violence, I encountered a young Gazan art student living “illegally” in the West Bank because Israel would not allow her to change her address.